grrrrreee/Reading_Lists/NeoVM Smart Contract Development.md

 알림: In later versions, built-in functions don't need to be imported and can be called directly.

+이제 Main() 함수를 한번 살펴봅시다
-Let's take a look at the Main() function.![](media/image13.jpg){width="5.189394138232721in" height="4.5815594925634295in"}
+function.![](media/image13.jpg){width="5.189394138232721in" height="4.5815594925634295in"}

-The Main() function takes two arguments, *operation* and *args*.
+Main() 함수는 2개의 argument를 취합니다. function takes two arguments, *operation* and *args*.
 The *operation* argument is based on the operation to be performed and dictates the function to the executed.
 The *args* argument helps passing the important information that a function needs to carry out further execution, for example account addresses or input data.

 Here, clearly there are 11 different functions that can be called depending upon the argument that is passed in Main().
 SmartX passes these arguments using the "Options" pane on the bottom right.